-For youth enrolled in Beef, Cat, Dairy Cattle, Dog, Horse, Goat, Rabbits, Poultry, Sheep, Small Pets 1, Small Pets 2, Small Pets 3, Swine

-Each county may submit 2 entries total from 50135A, 50135B.
+For youth enrolled in Beef, Cat, Dairy Cattle, Dog, Horse, Goat, Rabbits, Poultry, Sheep, and Swine.
+Youth participating in the Animal Science General Project Show are not required to complete QAEC or YQCA.
+Each county may submit 1 entry 50133a and 1 entry from 50133b

-Animal Science 1 (SF 50135A)
+Animal Science 1 (SF 50133a)